threema-ch/push-relay/README.md

 - `HTTP 400 (Bad Request)`: Invalid or missing POST parameters
 - `HTTP 500 (Internal Server Error)`: Processing of push request failed

-## GCM Message Format

-The GCM message contains the following data keys:
+## Push Payload

+The payload format looks like this:

 - `wcs`: Webclient session (sha256 hash of the public permanent key of the initiator), `string`
-- `wct`: Unix epoch timestamp of the request, `i64`
+- `wct`: Unix epoch timestamp of the request in seconds, `i64`
 - `wcv`: Protocol version, `u16`

+### GCM

+The GCM message contains the payload data as specified above.

 The TTL of the message is currently hardcoded to 90 seconds.

-## APNS Message Format

-To be specified
+### APNs

+The APNs message contains a key "3mw" containing the payload data as specified above.

 ## Running